 Information about Experience:

-Urban plan discussion and visit to Chettinad streets and houses (to be added if curator comes)
+Urban plan discussion and visit to Chettinad streets and houses (to be added ONLY if curator comes)

 Our trip starts after breakfast with a discussion on how the urban settlements over the Chettinad sprouted up comprising of 96 villages (currently 73) in the surrounding boundaries.
 Also we would be discussing, various socio-cultural factors that influenced the art and architecture of the Chettinad building.
 Chettinad comprises of a network of 73 villages and 2 towns forming clusters spread over a territory of 1,550 km2 in the Districts of Sivagangai and Pudukottai in the State of Tamil Nadu.
 All the Chettiar settlements possess outstanding physical characteristics of urban and land-use planning with their South-North/East-West grid pattern, including water system, and the development of palatial architecture which depict a unique cultural interchange of cultures with influences from all over the world and the combination of the vibrant Tamil traditions.
 These settlements and the architecture, built from 1850’s to 1940’s, are directly associated with the rich living heritage specific to the Chettiar community.